-Appreciation for the Management Board Banking and ING employees
+Appreciation for the Executive Board and ING employees

-The Supervisory Board would like to thank the members of the Management Board Banking for their hard work in 2018.
+The Supervisory Board would like to thank the members of the Executive Board and the Management Board Banking for their hard work in 2018.
 Important milestones were the steps taken towards creating a globally scalable digital platform for customers and further digitalising our offering.
 The Supervisory Board would also like to thank all ING employees for their contribution in realising these achievements and for continuing to serve the interests of customers, shareholders and other stakeholders of ING.
 The Supervisory Board is fully aware that ING is going through a challenging period and would therefore also like to thank everyone for their efforts to regain the trust of our customers and other stakeholders.

+Additional information

-Additional information More information can be found in the 'Corporate governance' chapter, which is deemed to be incorporated by reference here.
+More information can be found in the 'Corporate governance' chapter and the 'Remuneration report' chapter, which are deemed to be incorporated by reference here.